-One might oppose to this that analogical reasoning is based upon a relevance criterion too.
-Analogical extension of a given regulation is admitted only if there are relevant similarities between the source and the target, i.e., if the two cases share the same relevant properties.
+One might object that analogical reasoning is based upon a relevance criterion too.
+Analogical extension of a given regulation is admitted only if there are relevant similarities between the source and the target, i.e., if the two cases share the same relevant characteristics.
 This being true, in what does analogical extension differ from interpretive extension?